kanchanproseth/RecipeApp/README.md

  ## Network Layer

 In this application, I separate the network layer.
 Network Target improve the network layer easier to test and clean. it's a place we manage our routes URL, path, query param, httpMethod... and more.
+(Concept from Moya: https://github.com/Moya/Moya)

 #### Base Network Target: configure base url, httpMethod, type ...
 ```swift